knime/knime-business-hub-public/README.md

 The high-level remaining steps include:

 * Logging into the KOTS Admin UI
-* Uploading the Replicated license which will fetch the latest release (`1.8.0` of Business Hub)
+* Uploading the Replicated license which will fetch the latest release (`1.8.x` of Business Hub)
 * Enter appropriate configuration parameters in the KOTS Config Dialog
   * Specifically, note that there is an option under the Networking section to use a "provided" Ingress controller.
 This will block Business Hub from attempting to deploy its own ingress-nginx.
-  * Also, be sure to click on "Enable TLS" as TLS will be configured in front of the Business Hub install (likely at the Ingress Controller level).
+  * Ensure the option is checked for "Enable TLS" if TLS is configured either at the Ingress-Nginx layer or somewhere else in front of the cluster.
+  * If Istio was manually installed prior to the installation, then Business Hub will need to be configured to **not** deploy Istio.
+This can be done by clicking the "Show Advanced Istio Configuration" option under `Networking`, the de-selecting the "Enable Istio" option in the `Networking: Istio` section that follows in the Configuration Dialog.
 * Save the Config changes, allow the pre-flight checks to run, then click "Deploy"